geeknik/my-awesome-stars/README.md

 - [edbeeching/godot_rl_agents](https://github.com/edbeeching/godot_rl_agents) - An Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents
 - [DAGWorks-Inc/burr](https://github.com/DAGWorks-Inc/burr) - Build applications that make decisions (chatbots, agents, simulations, etc...).
 Monitor, trace, persist, and execute on your own infrastructure.
 - [t3l3machus/toxssin](https://github.com/t3l3machus/toxssin) - An XSS exploitation command-line interface and payload generator.
-- [n1x-ax/Neural-Render](https://github.com/n1x-ax/Neural-Render) - Upscale, enhance, and reimagine your renders with a single prompt using the Clarity-Upscaler model.
+- [n1x-ax/neural-render](https://github.com/n1x-ax/neural-render) - Upscale, enhance, and reimagine your renders with a single prompt using Stable Diffusion and FLUX.
 - [humanlayer/humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
 Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
 - [AnonCatalyst/Odinova](https://github.com/AnonCatalyst/Odinova) - Odinova Digital Tiger is an advanced application designed for Open-Source Intelligence (OSINT), equipped with versatile tools and a user-friendly interface to streamline investigative workflows and en
 - [asavinov/intelligent-trading-bot](https://github.com/asavinov/intelligent-trading-bot) - Intelligent Trading Bot: Automatically generating signals and trading based on machine learning and feature engineering